 Every Florida Keys resident who recalls Hurricane Irma also remembers the bitter, post-storm feud between anxious officials and angry evacuees, desperate to re-enter the Keys and survey their damaged homes.

-In the months following Hurricane Irma, Marty Senterfitt, who at the time was Monroe County’s emergency management director, acknowledged the unique abilities of Keys residents to get things done after a hurricane.
+In the months following Hurricane Irma, Monroe County Emergency Management and its director at the time, Marty Senterfitt, acknowledged the unique abilities of Keys residents to get things done after a hurricane.

-Senterfitt envisioned a program that would train volunteer residents to be self-sufficient and storm-proficient following a hurricane.
+A program was envisioned that would train volunteer residents to be self-sufficient and storm-proficient following a hurricane.
 The resulting certification would enable those residents to return to the Keys before the rest of the population via an early re-entry placard.
 “After Irma … I decided … I’m not working for the government; I’m going to work for the people of the Florida Keys,” Senterfitt said in May 2018.
 “They’re the ones who can get things done around here after a storm.
 There’s such an energy in this community and a willingness to be part of the solution.”

 That solution now includes the Monroe Emergency Reserve Corps, or MERC.
 Launched in October 2018, MERC now includes a group of trained community volunteers who are eligible for an early re-entry placard once their MERC certification is complete.